North Jiangsu Main Irrigation Canal: Effects

 The North Jiangsu Main Irrigation Canal is a multi-purpose project for flood control, irrigation and power generation.

 The canal is one of the flood-relief canals and contributes greatly to the flood discharge of lower reaches of Huai River.
 It was designed to transfer water at a speed of 5000 stere per second.
 On the north side of the main canal, a drainage canal was built to drain the flood areas north of the main canal.
 The Canal can discharge floodwaters at a speed of 800 stere per second.
 When the water volumes in the north area of the main canal gets more serious, the Canal can help drain this area to discharge the floods.
 Alongside the main canal there have been built the Gaoliangjian intake sluice, the east canal diversion sluice, the Funing Waist gate and Liuduo tidal sluice.

 The Canal also irrigates north Jiangsu and the Lixiahe area, bringing water from Hongze Lake to irrigate land along the southern part of the Yellow River basin.
-It was planned to irrigate more than of farmland of both the Lixiahe area and the area north of the main canal.
+It was planned to irrigate more than 240000 ha of farmland of both the Lixiahe area and the area north of the main canal.

 The canal also has provides for ship navigation and electricity generation.
 In Gaoliangjian, on the northern canal, and Buning hydroelectric power generators and ship locks have been built near sluices.
 In total there are 36 culverts, 2 flood-release sluices and 4 road bridges associated with the main canal.
 A cross sluice was also built at Gaoliangjian between the Erhe river and the canal.
 This is a further flood drainage gate that strengthens the draining capacity of the main canal.